5 Mistakes to Avoid When Purchasing a Property in Thailand

 How can this affect me as the buyer?

-When investing in property you are looking for a timely return on your investment, as well as a sustainable one.
+When investing in off-plan property you are looking to be able to move in as soon as possible or get a timely return on your investment.
 Mismanaged developments can lead to:

 - Delays in completion or even non-completion.

-- Issues which affect design and the overall aesthetics of the final development.
+- Issues which affect the design and the overall aesthetics of the final development.

 - Use of inadequate building materials.